geoflip-io/geoflip/server/README.md

 7. next, make sure you are in the `/server` dir then in another terminal window start the geoflip application with:
     - `uvicorn app.main:app --reload --port 8001`

+## Running Tests

+### Test Dependancies

+Run a postgres and redis docker container locally (ie through the docker-compose in the deploy folder) before running pytest.
+The tests need to have database called "test-db" in the database to work properly so make sure you make that first.

+### Running pytest

+1. from the `/server` folder run:
+    `pytest`

+### Running pytest with coverage report

+1. first make sure you install the dev dependancies in `requirements-dev.txt` `python -m pip install -r requirements-dev.txt`
+2. then run pytest with coverage
+    `coverage run -m pytest`
+3. now to view the report run
+    `coverage report` or `coverage html`

 ## How to build stuff

 ### Adding reader formats